 Meg Meister has served clients for over thirty years in the areas of real estate, commercial transactions and business lending.
 She guides businesses through siting facilities, completes sales and tax free exchanges, represents buyers and sellers in stock and asset transactions, and negotiates and drafts leases and other real estate and business documents.
 Meg advises companies doing business on Indian lands and negotiates and structures business transactions involving Indian tribes and Indian lands.
 Meg represents lenders and borrowers in a variety of lending transactions.

 Meg’s transaction work often focuses on energy, both traditional and renewable.
 She represents renewable energy developers and works with oil and gas operators and producers and pipeline companies.

 Entity selection and formation, governance issues, and mergers and acquisitions are also components of Meg’s business practice.
 Additionally, Meg performs duties as general counsel to non-profit and for-profit entities, providing counsel and perspective on an array of issues.

 Chambers USA has recognized Meg with a top ranking in Real Estate law.
 Chambers noted, “'[Meg] has an impressive reputation throughout the state among both clients and peers.
 Clients are quick to praise her fantastic ability as a communicator and her amazing depth of knowledge,’ and that [she] is lauded by market commentators as ‘the state expert on real estate.'”
-She is among those listed by Best Lawyers in America® in Corporate Law and Real Estate Law and was recognized as “Lawyer of the Year” in Albuquerque in 2020 for Real Estate Law and in 2022 for Corporate Law.
+She is among those listed by Best Lawyers in America® in Commercial Transactions/UCC Law, Corporate Law and Real Estate Law, and was recognized as “Lawyer of the Year” in Albuquerque in 2020 for Real Estate Law and in 2022 for Corporate Law.
 Meg has been selected as one of the Top 25 New Mexico Super Lawyers five times.
 She has achieved Martindale-Hubbell’s AV® Preeminent rating and named a “Woman of Influence” and “Best of the Bar” in 2009 by New Mexico Business Weekly.
 Most recently, Meg was featured in Albuquerque Business First’s “Who’s Who in Law”.
 The article showcases ten prominent area attorneys representing different sectors of the legal field across New Mexico.